just-buildsystem/justbuild/share/man/just-serve-config.5.md

 The configuration file is given by a JSON object.

+ - The value for the key *`"local build root"`* is a string specifying the path to use as the root for local CAS, cache, and build directories.
+The path will be created if it does not exist already.

  - The value for the key *`"repositories"`* is a list of strings specifying paths to Git repositories for **`just`** **`serve`** to use as additional object lookup locations.
 The paths are to be used in the order given and